Skip to main content

 }, 1000);

-If a Muse headband is connected, use its PPG as ground truth to calibrate camera estimates:
+If a Muse device is available, you can use its PPG as a reference signal to improve camera-based estimates.

 import { RppgProcessor } from "@elata-biosciences/rppg-web";